 Indigent children, approximately thirty-six in all, of ages ten to sixteen from a deprived school in the vicinity, Mihindu Maha Vidyalaya and a needy, rural college, Handapangoda Vidyalaya came forward to take part in Saturday’s, foremost, learning program, that took place from 9 am until 2 pm.
 The children were divided into two groups; a gathering of under twelve years of age and an assemblage of above twelve years old were formed.
 The icebreaker, on the occasion, was a prelude on the value of education followed by a cooperative pursuit, where each child could propose himself intently to the rest of the enthusiastic pupil mass who had convened that morning.
-English Language, Mathematics and ICT were tutored by our resolute Abdullah and determined senior school, student corpus as well as our stalwart, IT personnel, during the course of the morning.
+English Language, Mathematics and ICT were tutored by our senior school, student corpus as well as our stalwart, IT personnel, during the course of the morning.

 In précis, the launch of this purposeful project was an eye opener to its students; suggestively, it bequeathed hope in hopelessness.
 It, further, provided an independent, evocative, learning platform for students from deprived backgrounds.
-It was a constructive revelation that was communal to Abdullah and his senior school, student team, as well.
+It was a constructive revelation that was communal to the senior school, student team, as well.
 All things considered, the mission ascertained itself as a rightful, learning experience to all who partook of it.

 The poverty-stricken learners, on the other hand, showed us the true art of positive thinking, despite their deprived conditions.
 They were upbeat, wide-eyed and curious throughout the experience and they seemed to demonstrate an exceedingly optimistic, jaunty outlook to the whole process of being educated.